eTilbudsavis/native-android-sdk/README.md

 The SDK offers several convenient packages.
 Each package has a short description below, where the essential classes are described.

 Here we will give a short presentation of each class, it's purpose and functionality.
-For any information on API specifics please refer to our [API Documentation Page](http://docs.api.etilbudsavis.dk/)
+For any information on API specifics please refer to our [ShopGun API Documentation](http://docs.api.etilbudsavis.dk/)

 com.eTilbudsavis.etasdk